Fellowship in Rheumatology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 Betty Diamond, MD

-Investigator & Head, Center for Autoimmune and Musculoskeletal Diseases,The Feinstein Institute for Medical Research
+Investigator & Head, Center for Autoimmune and Musculoskeletal Diseases,The Feinstein Institutes for Medical Research

 Professor of Molecular Medicine and Medicine, Zucker School of Medicine